elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 ![CS3103-2-27.PNG]({{site.baseurl}}/img/CS3103-2-27.PNG)

 ## Vlan across backbone
-- Frame filtering: Examines particular infomaation about each frame (MAC address or layer 3 protocol type)
+- **Frame filtering**: Examines particular infomaation about each frame (MAC address or layer 3 protocol type)
-- Frame Tagging: Places a unique indentifier in the header of each frame as it is being forwarded throughout the network backbone
+- **Frame Tagging**: Places a unique identifier in the header of each frame as it is being forwarded throughout the network backbone
 ![CS3103-2-29.PNG]({{site.baseurl}}/img/CS3103-2-29.PNG)